-The recalculated CRE ages for the forefield of Steingletscher were mostly identical to those computed with field data-based shielding factors (Fig. 8c).
-For the STEI-26, STEI-12-14 and STEI-12-07 boulders, the CRE age difference turned out to be 10 years (Table B3).
+The results of the third sensitivity experiments are presented in Table 4.
+Table 4 reveals that the CRE ages derived with GISbased shielding factors are indistinguishable from those computed with field data-based shielding factors.
+For two boulders, the CRE age difference turned out to be 10 years.
 Although the shielding factors for the STEI-7 boulder do not agree, the CRE age of the boulder remained unchanged.
-See Table A3 for individual CRE ages.